Izan Llunas

-Izan Llunas is a Spanish singer and actor.
-He is best known for his participation in the competition program La voz kids, and for his starring role in the Netflix series Luis Miguel, based on the life on the Mexican singer Luis Miguel.
+Izan Llunas (born 28 September 2004) is a Spanish singer and actor.
+He is best known for his participation in the competition program La Voz Kids, and for his starring role in the Netflix series Luis Miguel, a biopic on the Mexican singer Luis Miguel.

-Llunas was born in Ibiza he is the son of singer Marcos Llunas and the grandson of Dyango.
+Llunas was born in Ibiza.
+He is the son of singer Marcos Llunas and the grandson of Dyango.

-In 2026, he's expected to participate in the song contest Benidorm Fest 2026.
+He participated in the 2026 edition of Benidorm Fest with the song "¿Qué vas a hacer?".
+He received a total of 139 points and placed fourth in the grand final.

+In June 2026, Llunas released a single, titled "¿para qué más?".